jastone90/farming-competition/README.md

 # Farming Competition

 A full-stack web app for tracking a fitness competition.
-Features Strava integration, manual activity logging, a constitutional amendment system, and historical data going back to 2022.
+Features Strava integration, manual activity logging, and a constitutional amendment system.

 ## Tech Stack